Parmesan Cheese

 Flavor Profile

-Taste: sharp, umami, salty, nutty, crystalline sweetness from tyrosine crystals.
-Aroma: pungent, fruity, nutty, aged dairy.
-Texture: hard, granular, crystalline, finely powdery when grated.
+Sharp, umami, salty, nutty, with crystalline sweetness from tyrosine crystals in aged cheese.
+Aroma is pungent, fruity, and nutty.
+Texture is hard, granular, and finely powdery when grated.
 Category: aged hard cheese / condiment.

 The Science